 Ormiston South Parade Academy use CPOMS to log any concerns.
-The process for this reporting system can be found in Appendix 1 by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+The process for this reporting system can be found in Appendix 1

 5.19 Domestic Abuse and Children

 5.19.1 This form of abuse can encompass but is not limited to: psychological; physical; sexual; financial; and emotional.
 All children can witness and be adversely affected